ConferenceSubmission123/MM-GNN/README.md

 # MM-GNN
 Code for the paper Towards Modeling Of Neighbors' Feature Distribution:  Mix-Moment GNN With Adaptive Attention Mechanism.

-we provide an example for running the script in MMGNN/run.sh
+We provide an example for running the script in MMGNN/run.sh